samjdedes/MRI_brain_scan_tumor_detection/README.md

 A Convolution Neural Network (CNN) is built on three broad strategies:

-  1)Learn features using Convolution layer
+  1) Learn features using Convolution layer

-  2)Reduce computational costs by down sample the image and reduce dimensionality using Max-Pooling(subsampling)
+  2) Reduce computational costs by down sample the image and reduce dimensionality using Max-Pooling(subsampling)

-  3)Fully connected layer to equip the network with classification capabilities
+  3) Fully connected layer to equip the network with classification capabilities

 The performance of the model is evaluated using Recall and Accuracy metrics calculates how many of the Actual Positives our model capture through labeling it as Positive (True Positive).
 Recall calculates how many of the Actual Positives our model capture through labeling it as Positive (True Positive), in other words recall means the percentage of a pneumonia correctly identified.
 More accurate model lead to make better decision.
 The cost of errors can be huge but optimizing model accuracy mitigates that cost.